 In February 2021, we entered into an agreement with SDG&E to sell 900 MHz Broadband Spectrum throughout SDG&E's California service territory, including San Diego and Imperial Counties and portions of Orange County (the "SDG&E Agreement") for a total payment of \$50.0 million.
 The SDG&E Agreement will support SDG&E's deployment of a PLTE network for its California service territory, with a population of approximately 3.6 million people.
 As part of the SDG&E Agreement, SDG&E and Anterix are collaborating to accelerate the utility industry momentum for private networks.
 The SDG&E Agreement includes the assignment of 6 MHz of 900 MHz Broadband Spectrum, 936.5 - 939.5 MHz paired with 897.5 - 900.5 MHz, within SDG&E's service territory following the FCC's issuance of the broadband licenses to us.
 We commenced delivery to SDG&E of the relevant 900 MHz Broadband Spectrum and the associated broadband licenses by county in the fiscal year ended 2023 ("Fiscal 2023") and delivery is scheduled for completion before the end of fiscal year 2024.
 The total payment of \$50.0 million is comprised of an initial payment of \$20.0 million, received in February 2021 and the remaining \$30.0 million payment, which is due through fiscal year 2024 as we deliver the relevant cleared 900 MHz Broadband Spectrum and the associated broadband licenses to SDG&E. In September 2022, we delivered to SDG&E 1.4 x 1.4 cleared 900 MHz Broadband Spectrum and the associated broadband license related to Imperial County and received a milestone payment of \$0.2 million.
-The SDG&E Agreement is subject to customary provisions regarding remedies for non-delivery, including refund of amounts paid and termination rights if Anterix fails to perform its contractual obligations, including failure to deliver the relevant cleared 900 MHz Broadband Spectrum and the associated broadband license for ach county once we deliver the cleared 900 MHz Broadband Spectrum and the associated broadband license for non-delivery, including refund of amounts paid and termination righ
+The SDG&E Agreement is subject to customary provisions regarding remedies for non-delivery, including refund of amounts paid and termination rights if Anterix fails to perform its contractual obligations, including failure to deliver the relevant cleared 900 MHz Broadband Spectrum will be recognized for each county once we deliver the cleared 900 MHz Broadband Spectrum and the associated broadband licenses to SDG&E in full.